Sustain the Change: Finance Transformation to Last

 The GPO will need to be active in the initial design and then the operation, maintenance and improvement of the standards.
 They ensure that the organisation replicates the enhancements globally and minimises “step-outs”.
 They will need the competencies, skills, authority and resources to deliver accordingly.

-Two things influence the level of resourcing that a GPO will require.
-Firstly, the larger and more complex the overall organisation, the larger the team needed to handle design and operational issues.
-Secondly, GPO activities in the early phases of transformation are more resource-intensive – and require different skills.
+Two factors influence the level of resourcing a GPO will require.
+First, the larger and more complex the overall organisation, the larger the team needed to handle design and operational issues.
+Second, GPO activities in the early phases of transformation are more resource-intensive and require different skills.
 Therefore, a GPO needs a team with the appropriate number of resources and a diversity of skills.

 Sustain the Change: Management of Change